Woutitit/woutitit.github.io/practice-session-ideas.md

 # Practice session ideas
 This document is meant to list ideas that I can do during practice sessions.
+It's a live list so it's mainly for stuff that I currently find interesting and should do.

 ## General
 - Research specific examples or sub-ideas for entries in this list.